logo

 KnollThe Knoll – Community Partners for Affordable Housing (CPAH) received a grant of $20,000 in pass-through dollars from the City of Tigard in 2008, two predevelopment loans of $25,000 in 2008 and $80,000 in 2009, and a loan guarantee of $105,000 in 2010 in support of a 48 unit sustainable, transit-oriented senior housing community in Tigard, off Pacific Highway at Hall and Hunziker.
 Twelve of the units are set aside for homeless veterans.
 The building is the first big addition to downtown since the City formed an urban renewal district in 2006.
 Innovative, energy-efficient design was a featured theme at the opening in April, 2011.

 Putting in the street for the BraunerBrook neighborhood in Hillsboro.
 10/11/10Brauner Brook – Willamette West Habitat for Humanity received a $36,000 land acquisition loan in October, 2008 to secure nine single-family homeownership sites in Hillsboro at 1255 SE Maple- 2 three-bedroom, 5 four-bedroom, and 2 five bedroom homes affordable to households with incomes between 30-50% MFI and mortgages estimated at about $600 per month.
-Construction began in June of 2012 and is expected to be completed in 2013.
+Completed 2014.

 RambleRamble Glen – Willamette West Habitat for Humanity received a $53,000 land acquisition loan in September, 2009 to secure eight single-family homeownership sites in Aloha at SW 185th and SW Farmington Road- 2 three-bedroom units and 6 four-bedroom houses affordable to households with incomes between 30-60% MFI and mortgages at $625 per month.
-Construction was completed in 2012.
+Completed 2012.

 SpruceSpruce Place – Sequoia Mental Health received two predevelopment loans, one for $25,000 in April, 2008 and the other for $50,000 in June, 2009 to assist in constructing 15 units for individuals with chronic mental illness, adjacent to treatment services in Aloha at4585 SW 185th Avenue in unincorporated Washington County.
 As part of the project, Sequoia rebuilt its treatment facilities that had been destroyed by fire in 2006, using an innovative state bond program.
 The project was completed and move-in ready in July, 2011.

 Benessere_villageBenessere Village – Bienestar received a $200,000 land acquisition loan made in November, 2012 in support of a planned 74 unit senior housing development in downtown Hillsboro at 3rd and NE Lincoln for independent and active residents.
 The proposed four-story building will share property with an existing historic bungalow which will be uplifted and reoriented to face Lincoln Street.
 There is a vacant funeral home on the site that will be demolished.
-The start of construction is likely two or three years away but could come as early as 2015.
+Financing is still being acquired for this project.

 OrchardsThe Orchards at Orenco – REACH received a $200,000 predevelopment loan commitment made in October, 2011 to launch phase 1 of the Orchards at Orenco community, a 57 unit workforce apartment building at the Orenco MAX platform in Hillsboro, off NW 231st Avenue.
 The target market is households with incomes at or below 50% MFI ($25,000 for a single-person household).
-The project will be built using the ╥Passive House╙ energy efficient standards that aim to reduce power usage and heating bills by up to 90 percent.
+The project is built using the ╥Passive House╙ energy efficient standards that aim to reduce power usage and heating bills by up to 90 percent.
 Ultimately, the project will consist of three phases and build out to 150 units.
-Construction is planned to begin in the Fall of 2013.
+Construction is nearing completion this June, 2015.

 AllenAllen Estates – Willamette West Habitat for Humanity received a $100,000 land acquisition loan made in April, 2012 to secure 26 single-family homeownership sites in Beaverton at SW Sabin Street between SW 123rd and SW 124th Streets.
 Current plans call for 11 two-bedroom, 6 three-bedroom, and 9 four bedroom homes affordable to households at 30-60% MFI.
-The project is in design review, and construction is targeted to begin in late 2013.
+The project completed design review, and construction began in 2014.

 cornelius_libraryCornelius Library – Bienestar received a $40,000 pre-development loan in August, 2012 to design a three-story mixed-use building consisting of a new, expanded 16,000 square foot public library and two stories, with 41units of senior housing, on top, in downtown Cornelius.
 The site is owned by the City and the community has expressed broad support for the initiative.
-City Council will vote early in 2013 on whether to proceed.
+Bienestar is completing financing for construction.

 phase IIJuniper Gardens Phase II – Bienestar received a $30,000 predevelopment loan made in June, 2012 to begin constructing the second set of 24 apartment units for farm worker families in Forest Grove on Juniper Street.
 Fueled by another USDA Rural Development grant of $3 Million, the second phase will incorporate lessons learned from the successful completion of the first 24 units.
 Target incomes are 53% MFI and lower, with unit sizes primarily two- and three- bedrooms.
-Construction is currently planned for March, 2013, with completion in January, 2014.
+Completed 2014.

 BarcelonaBarcelona – Community Partners for Affordable Housing (CPAH) received a $44,000 predevelopment loan made in February, 2012 to design the affordable portion of a joint mixed-income, mixed-use project in downtown Beaverton at 1st and Lombard.
 CPAH will construct a 45 unit affordable rental building targeted to households with incomes between 30-60% MFI.
 A private developer will construct both residential units and commercial space in an adjacent building.
 The site is in the City╒s Urban Renewal area and is owned by the City, making the project a potential foundation for rejuvenating the urban core.
-No construction date has yet been identified as the parties are negotiating the terms of project financing.
+Construction is under way.

 More About Us